BitcoinDesign/Guide/guide/getting-started/12-technology-primer.md

    layout = "float-right-desktop"
 %}

 As we now know, bitcoin are just numbers linked to addresses.
 An address can receive bitcoin, but in oder to spend those bitcoin, a private key is needed.
-Every address is generated from a matching private key.
-While the address can be publicly shared, the private key should be kept a secret as anyone who knows it can spend from the address.
+Wallets actually create private keys first, and then derive matching addresses from them.
+While an address can be publicly shared, the private key should be kept a secret as anyone who knows it can spend from the address.

-Wallet software typically hides private keys, as users don't need to interact with them.
-But just like addresses, private keys are generated on your computer, and there is no central authority.
-That is why it is crucial for users to back up their keys, and for applications to support and encourage best practices.
+Wallet software typically hides private keys from users, as there is no need to interact with them.

-Keep reading:
 - [Private Key Management](/)

 </div>